segmentio/segment-docs/src/unify/profiles-sync/index.md

 By default, Segment syncs all tables and properties to your warehouse.
 Use Selective Sync when you'd like to prevent specific tables and properties from syncing to your warehouse.
 Segment stops syncing from disabled tables or properties, but will not delete any historical data from your warehouse.

-If you choose to re-enable a table or property to sync again, only new data generated after re-enabling will sync to your warehouse.
+If you choose to re-enable a table or property to sync again, only new data generated will sync to your warehouse.
 Segment doesn't backfill data that was omitted with Selective Sync.

 #### Using historical backfill